Tim-Conrad/github-rust-automation-test/README.md

-# github-rust-automation-test
+# Github Rust Automation Test
-This is just a toy repo to try new stuff
+This repo is only to try out new features that I never used before.